History of the European Cup and UEFA Champions League: 2021 – Super League threat and Chelsea surprise

 The 2020–21 UEFA Champions League continued despite the COVID-19 pandemic, albeit with a condensed schedule.
 Porto and Chelsea were unlikely heroes when they won against Juventus and Atlético Madrid respectively.
 Defending champions Bayern Munich were knocked out on away goals by previous finalists PSG after missing Robert Lewandowski with injury in a rematch of the 2020 final.

-Behind closed doors however, The Super League was being planned and was unexpectedly announced on 18 April by Real Madrid, Atlético Madrid, Barcelona, the "Big Six" English clubs (Arsenal, Chelsea, Liverpool, Manchester City, Manchester United and Tottenham Hotspur), Juventus, and the two big Milan clubs (A.C.
-Milan and Inter Milan), which threatened the existence of the Champions League.
+Behind closed doors however, The Super League was being planned and was unexpectedly announced on 18 April by Real Madrid, Atlético Madrid, Barcelona, the "Big Six" English clubs (Arsenal, Chelsea, Liverpool, Manchester City, Manchester United and Tottenham Hotspur), Juventus, and the two big Milan clubs (Milan and Inter Milan), which threatened the existence of the Champions League.
 UEFA president Aleksander Čeferin and several delegates threatened to expel the clubs joining The Super League when Chelsea, Manchester City and Real Madrid were in the semi-finals.
 Rumours persisted that PSG were expected to win the Champions League by default after rejecting an offer to join.
 Borussia Dortmund, Porto and Bayern Munich also refused offers to join The Super League.
 FIFA and UEFA opposed The Super League and there were widespread protests from fans, governments, players, FAs and much of the football world, forcing the Big Six English clubs to withdraw from the league.
 The Milan clubs later followed suit with Atlético Madrid also withdrawing; Andrea Agnelli, chairman of Juventus and vice-chairman of The Super League, conceded that the project would not proceed.
 Florentino Pérez, president of Real Madrid and chairman of The Super League, cited lack of profits, lack of interest from younger fans, fewer matches between elite clubs in the Champions League and the pandemic as reasons for the creation of The Super League.
 Court proceedings by the remaining Super League clubs and UEFA are ongoing in the European Court of Justice.

 Chelsea made the semi-finals for the first time in seven years facing Real Madrid for the first time.
 Man City defeated PSG 4–1 on aggregate en route to their first appearance in the final, while Chelsea defeated Real Madrid 3–1 on aggregate to set up the second all-English final in three years.
 Chelsea won the title for the second time after defeating City 1–0 at the Estádio do Dragão thanks to a goal by Kai Havertz.